HFAnalyticsLab/ICCONIC_ACSCs/README.md

 The International Collaborative on Costs, Outcomes, and Needs in Care (ICCONIC) program sought to examine the differences in the gradient of ACSC relative to socioeconomic status across eight high-incomehigh income countries.
 The aim of this study was to determine whether there are differences across countries in the SES gradient in ACSC hospitalizations.

-This repo outlines how the England data was extracted, aggregated and visualised for the cross-country comparison analysis.
+This repository outlines how the England data was extracted, aggregated and visualised for the cross-country comparison analysis.

 ## Outputs